 However, English speaking remains a necessary step towards positive change.
-With the world’s attitude towards statelessness slowly improving, having an ability to speak English will give our students an advantage in the future.
+With the world’s attitude towards statelessness slowly improving, having the ability to speak English will give our students an advantage in the future.

 Travel and Tourism

-1 in 5 people can speak or understand english.
+1 in 5 people can speak or understand English.
 It’s the official language of 53 countries.
-English is the language used by many countries when people cannot communicate using the native tongue.
+English is the language used by many countries when people cannot communicate using their native tongue.